paddyw11/paiges-books/README.md

     -   __Feature 2 - User Logged in Indicator__

         The user can easily see if they are logged in at any given time.
-The user icon will be solid when a user is logged in and emplty if not.
-The text undernaeth the symbol will display 'My Account' is not logged in and the user's username when logged in.
+The user icon will be solid when a user is logged in and empty if not.
+The text underneath the symbol will display 'My Account' is not logged in and the user's username when logged in.

         <br><strong>Fig 02-A.  Logged Out</strong><br><br>
         ![F02 Logged Out](documentation/media/images/features/f2-user-indicator-out.png)